The best kind of day trip

 Other stores

-For some reason, the florists in Malmö are some of the best we’ve ever seen.
-Check out BlomsterPigan, Bara Blommor and Wallflower for their amazing displays.
+For some reason, the florists in Malmö are among the best we’ve ever come across.
+Check out BlomsterPigan, Bara Blommor and Wallflower for their stunning displays and beautifully arranged bouquets.

-Equally colourful, Lush is a great place to go for incredible bath bombs and other cosmetics.
+Equally colourful, Lush is a great stop for incredible bath bombs, soaps and other cosmetics.

-How couldn’t you love the smell of walking into Paloma Tea Company?
-The store itself is beautiful, too.
+And honestly, how could you not love the smell of walking into Paloma Tea Company?
+The shop itself is beautiful too, filled with tea, tins and cute little details.

-For healthy food stuff, you have to check out Rawfoodshop.
-Not only are most of the products organic and vegan, they’re also cheap – and it’s (probably) the only place in town where you can buy speciality stuff like dandelion leaves, agar-agar and cordyceps.
+For healthy food and speciality ingredients, you really have to visit Rawfoodshop.
+Most of the products are organic and vegan, the prices are surprisingly reasonable, and it’s probably the only place in town where you can find things like dandelion leaves, agar-agar and cordyceps.

-This is where we get things like organic nuts in large quantities, beans and vegan protein powder ourselves.
+This is actually where we stock up on things like organic nuts in bulk, beans and vegan protein powder ourselves.

 Cultural activities & architectural highlights